 KIM & HOPE, FRANKLIN FARM

 My picture of the world formed within a childhood triangle of climates and cultures, always surrounded by animals.
-In Malaysia I made castles out of mud; in Iraq I carved miniature cities out of cliffs of compacted sand; and in England I learned to grow plants and tend cows.
-But perhaps most significant of all was the long-term reaction to a nomadic early life.
-When we finally settled on a small farm in Hampshire, I put down a tap root that tethers deep.
+I grew up in the humidity of the Malaysian jungle, then the clarity of the Iraqi desert and finally the softness of the English countryside.
+When we finally settled on a small farm in Hampshire, my long-term reaction to the nomadic early life was to put down a tap root that tethers deep.